 Eric Johnson is known for his guitar virtuosity, but he’s also a talented pianist, having studied the instrument in his youth.
 Some readers may recall that he posted a clip of himself playing a ragtime version of his song “Cliffs of Dover” on his Facebook page back in August 2015.

-Speaking recently with Total Guitar, Johnson said that learning the basics of piano playing is an essential part of becoming a well-rounded guitarist.
+A couple years back, in an interview with Total Guitar, Johnson said that learning the basics of piano playing is an essential part of becoming a well-rounded guitarist.
 In particular, he says, the instrument’s layout can give players a valuable perspective on music.

 To that end, he suggests guitarists—for that matter, all musicians—study the instrument.